Polls Reveal 2017’s Most Annoying Word And Banned Words For 2018

 Getting back to annoying conversational techniques, you may very well have noticed the rampant speaking pattern called “uptalk” (officially known to linguists as “high rising terminal”).
 This describes the tendency for a speaker to end a declarative sentence as if it is a question — in other words, finishing a statement with an imaginary question mark, perhaps to get a response or affirmation from a listener.
 See videos below.

 This way of conversing supposedly started with the San Fernando “Valley Girls,” but has spread like a virus across the country, if not the world, and to all genders and demographic groups.
-Perhaps minimizing uptalk would be a good New Year’s resolution.
+Perhaps minimizing uptalk would be a good new year’s resolution.

-In other year-end vocabulary news, according to Merriam-Webster, “feminism” is the online dictionary word of the year, based on how many times it was looked up, followed by “complicit,” and others including “recuse,” “empathy,” “dotard” (North Korean dictator Kim Jong Un’s description of President Trump), “syzygy” (solar eclipse-related), “gyro,” “federalism,” “hurricane,” and “gaffe,” UPI reported.
+In other year-end vocabulary news, according to Merriam-Webster, “feminism” is the online dictionary word of the year, based on how many times it was looked up, followed by “complicit,” and others including “recuse,” “empathy,” “dotard” (North Korean dictator Kim Jong-un’s description of President Trump), “syzygy” (solar eclipse-related), “gyro,” “federalism,” “hurricane,” and “gaffe,” UPI reported.
 “Complicit” turned out to be Dictionary.com’s word of the year, given that lookups spiked 300 percent from 2016.

 For the Oxford Dictionary, “youthquake” is the word of the year, AP noted.